 With more consumers having access to personalized health data, including allergy profiles, DNA, and sleep patterns, the demand for customized nutrition solutions is growing.
 Consumers are using this detailed information to seek diets that cater specifically to their unique biological and lifestyle needs, making personalized nutrition increasingly popular and accessible.

 Hydration is a growing health trend.
 It's simple, effective, and free.
 And it's massive: one of the most-downloaded health & fitness apps of the year was the Drink Water Reminder App.
 And as interest in hydration becomes an international obsession — it’s led to a growing interest in new types of water storage and larger and larger water bottles altogether.
-To stay hydrated, many now carry around large water containers, mirroring similar habits originally seen only in the fitness community.
+To stay hydrated, many now carry around large water containers, mirroring habits originally seen only in fitness trends.

 Keyword | Graph - 5 Years | Growth - YoY | Search Volume |